Tomaszmars/Azure-102/Deploy and Run an Azure Function.md

 | **Dedicated plan** | •   **Requires manual or autoscale configuration** rather than automatic event-driven scaling.<br>•   **Billing is based on regular App Service plan rates**, which can be less cost-efficient for intermittent or highly variable workloads compared to pay-as-you-go models.<br>•   Requires the App Service plan to be set to **"Always On"** for unbounded function timeouts, implying continuous billing even when functions are idle [50 note 3].<br>•   **Does not support Windows containers**. |
 | **Container Apps** | •   **Supports container deployments only**, meaning code-only deployments are not an option.<br>•   **No Windows deployment support**.<br>•   **Does not support custom domains or custom domain TSL/SSL**.<br>•   **Can experience cold starts** if the minimum number of replicas is set to zero, as apps can scale to zero when idle. |
 | **Consumption plan** | •   Has a **limited maximum time-out duration of 10 minutes** for function executions, and HTTP triggered functions have a hard limit of 230 seconds due to the Azure Load Balancer's idle timeout.
 This makes it unsuitable for very long-running processes without leveraging Durable Functions patterns.<br>•   **Experiences cold starts** because apps can scale to zero when idle.<br>•   **Does not support container deployments**.<br>•   **Lacks built-in Azure Virtual Network connectivity**.<br>•   Offers **more limited CPU or memory options** compared to Premium plans.<br>•   Has more **restricted outbound connections** compared to other plans.<br>•   Supports only the **CNAME option for custom domains** [53 note 8]. |

+Drawing on the information in the provided sources and our conversation history, I can suggest several additional features that would enhance your comparison of Azure Functions hosting plans.
+These features delve deeper into the operational characteristics, performance, and resource availability of each plan.

+Here are the features I would add to the comparison:

+*   **Cold Start Behavior**: This is a critical aspect for serverless functions, describing the delay experienced when a function app is invoked after a period of inactivity.
+    *   **Flex Consumption plan**: Supports "always ready instances" to reduce cold start delays when provisioning new instances.
+    *   **Consumption plan**: Apps can scale to zero when idle, which means some requests might experience higher latencies at startup.
+However, it includes optimizations like pulling from prewarmed placeholder functions to help decrease cold start time.
+    *   **Premium plan**: Supports "always ready instances" to avoid cold starts by maintaining one or more "perpetually warm" instances.
+    *   **Dedicated plan**: When running in a Dedicated plan, the Functions host can run continuously on a prescribed number of instances, effectively eliminating cold start as an issue.
+    *   **Container Apps**: Cold start behavior depends on the minimum number of replicas.
+If set to zero, apps can scale to zero when idle, and some requests might have higher latencies at startup.
+If set to one or more, the host process runs continuously, so cold start is not an issue.

+*   **Temporary Storage per Instance (GB)**: This refers to the ephemeral storage available to each function instance.
+    *   **Flex Consumption plan**: 0.8 GB.
+    *   **Consumption plan**: 0.5 GB, but it's 1.5 GB for Linux Consumption plans.
+    *   **Premium plan**: 21-140 GB.
+    *   **Dedicated plan**: 11-140 GB.
+    *   **Container Apps**: Not applicable (n/a).

+*   **Persisted Storage per App (GB)**: This indicates the amount of storage that remains even after instances are deallocated, typically used for file content.
+    *   **Flex Consumption plan**: 0 GB.
+    *   **Consumption plan**: 1 GB.
+For Linux, you must explicitly mount your own Azure Files share.
+    *   **Premium plan**: 250 GB.
+    *   **Dedicated plan**: 10-1000 GB.
+    *   **Container Apps**: Not applicable (n/a).

+*   **Deployment Slots per App**: This feature allows you to deploy different versions of your function app (e.g., for staging or production) and swap them, which is useful for continuous deployment scenarios.
+    *   **Flex Consumption plan**: Not applicable (n/a).
+    *   **Consumption plan**: 2 slots.
+    *   **Premium plan**: 3 slots.
+    *   **Dedicated plan**: 1-20 slots.
+    *   **Container Apps**: Not supported.

+*   **Compute Isolation / Dedicated Environment**: This indicates whether the plan provides dedicated compute resources, offering a higher level of isolation and security, often associated with App Service Environment (ASE).
+    *   **Flex Consumption plan**: ❌
+    *   **Consumption plan**: ❌
+    *   **Premium plan**: ❌ (While it has prewarmed instances, it's not fully isolated like ASE)
+    *   **Dedicated plan**: ✅ Offers full compute isolation and secure network access when using an App Service Environment (ASE).
+    *   **Container Apps**: ❌ (While containers offer some isolation, it's not the same as a fully dedicated environment like ASE).

+*   **GPU Support**: This is relevant for specific, high-performance computing scenarios.
+    *   **Container Apps**: ✅ Your functions can utilize high-end processing power provided by dedicated GPU compute resources.
+    *   All other plans: ❌ (Not explicitly mentioned as a feature for other plans in the sources).

+Adding these details will provide a more comprehensive view of the capabilities and limitations of each Azure Functions hosting plan, aiding in more informed decision-making for specific use cases.